 Giant p-slr2 winter training tyre: giant p-slr2 winter training tyre Simon Lees/Future Publishing

 Sizes available: 23mm, 25mm Size tested: 25mm (actual width 25.1mm, height 23.9mm) Weight: 241g

-Giant’s own brand tyres are way more than just a collar and cuffs badge matching exercise, and this larger volume version of the extra protected P-SLR 2 race tyre is a great all-rounder.
+Giant’s house brand tire is way more than just a collar-and-cuffs badge-matching exercise, and this larger-volume version of the extra protected P-SLR 2 race tire is a great all-rounder.

 Sizes available: 23mm Size tested: 23mm (actual width 23.3mm, height 18.4mm) Weight: 235g